artefactory/train-fastai-custom-aiplatform/README.md

 > ```python
 > docker build -f Dockerfile -t $IMAGE_URI ./
 > ```
 You’ll get a success message if the image is built correctly, or an error message otherwise.
-Be really careful at the python, pip, pytorch and nvidia version you choose, because incompatibilities will cause the package you want to install to fail without any specific reason.
+Be really careful of the python, pip, pytorch and nvidia version you choose, because incompatibilities will cause the package you want to install to fail without any specific reason.
+There shouldn't be any problem regarding that part though.
-Build may fail due to a lack of RAM so be sure that the machine you're using can handle it.
+Build also may fail due to a lack of RAM so be sure that the machine you're using can handle it.
 You shouldn't have any problem if you use Google's GPU-enabled VMs.

 ## (Optional) Run image before pushing to ensure its well-behavior